If you need to wind up the defined contribution (DC) scheme that you run, you must do so efficiently and properly.

 - receive or recover all member and employer contributions due from the employer

 - establish that all pensioner members with annuity policies have them set up in their own name providing the correct scheme benefits

-- produce and sign-off final accounts accounting for and reconciling all assets/cash held in trustee bank accounts and investment manager/provider accounts
+- account for and reconcile all assets/cash held in trustee bank accounts and investment manager/provider accounts

 - establish that all other beneficiaries have been identified, fund values determined, secured and statements issued